National Asset Management Inc. Sells 35 Shares of KLA Co. (NASDAQ:KLAC)

-National Asset Management Inc. reduced its position in shares of KLA Co.
-(NASDAQ:KLAC) by 1.0% in the second quarter, according to the company in its most recent filing with the SEC.
-The institutional investor owned 3,567 shares of the semiconductor company’s stock after selling 35 shares during the quarter.
-National Asset Management Inc.’s holdings in KLA were worth $1,157,000 at the end of the most recent quarter.
+National Asset Management Inc. decreased its holdings in KLA Co.
+(NASDAQ:KLAC) by 1.0% during the second quarter, according to the company in its most recent disclosure with the Securities and Exchange Commission.
+The fund owned 3,567 shares of the semiconductor company’s stock after selling 35 shares during the quarter.
+National Asset Management Inc.’s holdings in KLA were worth $1,157,000 at the end of the most recent reporting period.

-A number of other large investors have also recently added to or reduced their stakes in the business.
-BlackRock Inc. increased its stake in KLA by 1.0% during the 1st quarter.
-BlackRock Inc. now owns 12,242,970 shares of the semiconductor company’s stock valued at $4,045,079,000 after purchasing an additional 122,570 shares in the last quarter.
-Price T Rowe Associates Inc. MD increased its stake in KLA by 11.8% during the 1st quarter.
-Price T Rowe Associates Inc. MD now owns 4,041,578 shares of the semiconductor company’s stock valued at $1,335,337,000 after purchasing an additional 425,090 shares in the last quarter.
-Janus Henderson Group PLC increased its stake in KLA by 1.9% during the 1st quarter.
-Janus Henderson Group PLC now owns 3,623,238 shares of the semiconductor company’s stock valued at $1,197,123,000 after purchasing an additional 65,980 shares in the last quarter.
-Geode Capital Management LLC grew its stake in shares of KLA by 3.8% in the first quarter.
-Geode Capital Management LLC now owns 2,765,326 shares of the semiconductor company’s stock worth $911,493,000 after acquiring an additional 100,019 shares during the period.
-Finally, Bank of New York Mellon Corp grew its stake in shares of KLA by 4.9% in the first quarter.
-Bank of New York Mellon Corp now owns 2,028,940 shares of the semiconductor company’s stock worth $670,360,000 after acquiring an additional 95,034 shares during the period.
-Institutional investors and hedge funds own 85.70% of the company’s stock.
+Several other institutional investors and hedge funds have also bought and sold shares of KLAC.
+UBS Asset Management Americas Inc. boosted its holdings in shares of KLA by 66.4% in the first quarter.
+UBS Asset Management Americas Inc. now owns 1,683,287 shares of the semiconductor company’s stock worth $556,158,000 after buying an additional 671,773 shares during the last quarter.
+Price T Rowe Associates Inc. MD boosted its holdings in shares of KLA by 11.8% in the first quarter.
+Price T Rowe Associates Inc. MD now owns 4,041,578 shares of the semiconductor company’s stock worth $1,335,337,000 after buying an additional 425,090 shares during the last quarter.
+Goldman Sachs Group Inc. boosted its holdings in shares of KLA by 49.0% in the first quarter.
+Goldman Sachs Group Inc. now owns 1,189,575 shares of the semiconductor company’s stock worth $393,034,000 after buying an additional 391,200 shares during the last quarter.
+Rokos Capital Management LLP purchased a new position in shares of KLA in the first quarter worth approximately $108,371,000.
+Finally, Grantham Mayo Van Otterloo & Co.
+LLC lifted its holdings in KLA by 2,687.2% during the first quarter.
+Grantham Mayo Van Otterloo & Co.
+LLC now owns 236,273 shares of the semiconductor company’s stock valued at $78,065,000 after purchasing an additional 227,796 shares in the last quarter.
+85.70% of the stock is currently owned by institutional investors.

-In other news, CFO Bren D. Higgins sold 6,617 shares of KLA stock in a transaction that occurred on Thursday, September 9th.
-The shares were sold at an average price of $335.92, for a total transaction of $2,222,782.64.
-Following the sale, the chief financial officer now owns 6,827 shares in the company, valued at $2,293,325.84.
-The transaction was disclosed in a document filed with the SEC, which is available at this link.
-Also, EVP Brian Lorig sold 875 shares of KLA stock in a transaction that occurred on Monday, August 2nd.
-The shares were sold at an average price of $348.16, for a total transaction of $304,640.00.
-The disclosure for this sale can be found here.
-In the last quarter, insiders have sold 13,805 shares of company stock worth $4,736,222.
-Company insiders own 0.16% of the company’s stock.
+KLAC has been the topic of several analyst reports.
+Morgan Stanley lifted their price target on shares of KLA from $364.00 to $389.00 and gave the company an “equal weight” rating in a report on Friday, July 30th.
+Bank of America lifted their price target on shares of KLA from $425.00 to $450.00 and gave the company a “buy” rating in a report on Friday.
+Cowen lifted their price target on shares of KLA from $335.00 to $355.00 and gave the company a “market perform” rating in a report on Friday, July 30th.
+Susquehanna Bancshares raised shares of KLA from a “neutral” rating to a “positive” rating and lifted their price target for the company from $380.00 to $475.00 in a report on Tuesday, September 14th.
+Finally, UBS Group lifted their price target on shares of KLA from $345.00 to $350.00 and gave the company a “neutral” rating in a report on Friday, July 30th.
+Seven analysts have rated the stock with a hold rating and eleven have issued a buy rating to the company.
+According to MarketBeat.com, KLA has an average rating of “Buy” and an average price target of $377.11.

-KLA (NASDAQ:KLAC) last issued its quarterly earnings results on Wednesday, July 28th.
-The semiconductor company reported $4.43 earnings per share for the quarter, beating the consensus estimate of $3.99 by $0.44.
+KLA (NASDAQ:KLAC) last announced its quarterly earnings results on Wednesday, July 28th.
+The semiconductor company reported $4.43 earnings per share for the quarter, topping the consensus estimate of $3.99 by $0.44.
 KLA had a net margin of 30.04% and a return on equity of 74.13%.
-The business had revenue of $1.93 billion for the quarter, compared to the consensus estimate of $1.87 billion.
-On average, sell-side analysts anticipate that KLA Co. will post 19.3 earnings per share for the current fiscal year.
+The company had revenue of $1.93 billion for the quarter, compared to analysts’ expectations of $1.87 billion.
+As a group, research analysts forecast that KLA Co. will post 19.3 earnings per share for the current year.

-KLA announced that its Board of Directors has authorized a stock repurchase program on Thursday, July 29th that allows the company to repurchase $2.00 billion in outstanding shares.
-This repurchase authorization allows the semiconductor company to reacquire up to 4.1% of its stock through open market purchases.
-Stock repurchase programs are usually a sign that the company’s board believes its stock is undervalued.

-The business also recently disclosed a quarterly dividend, which was paid on Wednesday, September 1st.
-Stockholders of record on Monday, August 16th were given a dividend of $1.05 per share.
+The firm also recently declared a quarterly dividend, which was paid on Wednesday, September 1st.
+Investors of record on Monday, August 16th were given a $1.05 dividend.
+This represents a $4.20 annualized dividend and a yield of 1.14%.
 The ex-dividend date was Friday, August 13th.
-This represents a $4.20 annualized dividend and a dividend yield of 1.14%.
 This is a boost from KLA’s previous quarterly dividend of $0.90.
-KLA’s dividend payout ratio (DPR) is presently 28.87%.
+KLA’s payout ratio is currently 28.87%.

+KLA announced that its Board of Directors has initiated a share buyback plan on Thursday, July 29th that authorizes the company to buyback $2.00 billion in shares.
+This buyback authorization authorizes the semiconductor company to purchase up to 4.1% of its shares through open market purchases.
+Shares buyback plans are typically a sign that the company’s management believes its shares are undervalued.

 KLA Corp. engages in the supply of process control and yield management solutions for the semiconductor and related nano-electronics industries.
 The company operates through the following segments; Semiconductor Process Control, Specialty Semiconductor Process, PCB, Display & Component Inspection and Other.